marjan2k/CSC326/lab1/README.md

 # Lab 1 for CSC326

 ## Installing dependencies:
-Make sure you have Bottle and BeautifulSoup installed.
-If not, you can run:

 ```pip install -r requirements.txt```
 from the project root directory to install all required dependencies